 - Couverture chocolate (high quality chocolate containing higher percentage of cocoa butter)

 - Plastic, microwave-safe bowl

-Test your chocolate by dipping the tip of a knife or a small strip of parchment paper into the chocolate.
+4. You’ll always want to test your chocolate by dipping the tip of a knife or a small strip of parchment paper into the chocolate.
 Wait 2-3 minutes to ensure there’s proper snap and sheen to the chocolate.
 If the chocolate isn’t set after a few minutes, test the temperature to make sure the chocolate is still in the appropriate temperature range.
 If it is too hot, you may need to add a little more seeding chocolate to lower the temperature.
 If the chocolate was the right temperature, then the chocolate may have cooled too slowly.
 Test it again and place the test strip in the fridge and see if the chocolate is in temper.

-Once the test strip is successful, then use your chocolate as you want and enjoy that perfect snap, shine and sheen.
+5. Once the test strip is successful, then use your chocolate as you want and enjoy that perfect snap, shine and sheen.

 A few warnings:

 - The ideal temperature of the room when working with chocolate is between 68 to 72°F (20 and 22°), and low humidity.

 - When cooling and hardening your melted chocolate work, 65°F room is recommended.
 You can refrigerate your chocolate to harden, but it will make the chocolate softer and less crisp, although it may be needed on a hot day.

 - Chopping your chocolate into small uniform pieces helps it to melt evenly or you can use wafers.

 - Always use tempered chocolate as your “seed” chocolate.
 The cocoa butter needs the stable crystals to build upon from the tempered chocolate.
 When you buy wafers, or a block, the chocolate is in temper and can be used as your seed chocolate.